 Home / About Saxenda® / How to Use the Pen

-If you have questions about using the Saxenda® pen, the good news is that there are several ways to learn how to use it.
+If you have questions about using the Saxenda® pen, the good news is that there are multiple ways to learn how to use it.

 Consult with your (or your teen's) health care provider or pharmacist for instructions on how to use the pen.